Get started by searching below:

 An older woman sits and stares out a window with a look of concern.

-Nursing home abuse occurs when caretakers harm residents of long-term care facilities.
-Both intentional and unintentional harm may be considered elder abuse in nursing homes.
-This abuse can result in trauma, medical emergencies, and even death.
+Nursing home abuse happens when caregivers harm or neglect residents in long-term care facilities.
+Cases of nursing home abuse can include both intentional and unintentional harm.
+Abuse can result in trauma, medical emergencies, and even death.

-Sadly, nursing home abuse is prevalent due to understaffing, improper training, and staff burnout.
-These factors can cause staff members to take out their anger on the people they should care for.
+Sadly, abuse and neglect in nursing homes are common due to understaffing, improper training, and staff burnout.
+These factors can cause staff members to take out job stress and frustration on the people they should care for.
 It may also prevent them from responding to urgent situations like falls or strokes.

 You can also seek financial compensation to pay for your loved one’s medical care and other expenses with help from a nursing home abuse lawyer.